Supercompliers: Identification and Estimation

-\begin{remark} \normalfont ({\bf Perfect Treatment Compliance}) Our estimands from Lemma \ref{lemma:decomp} and Proposition \ref{prop:SC_Char} are applicable to the case where $D=Z$.
-This arises when there is perfect compliance with treatment assignment.\footnote{This is the setting \citet{Kowalski2020} considers, although she adheres to the conventional nomenclature and studies ``defiers'' where ``take-up'' is defined using an outcome variable.} Here, the supercomplier share from Lemma \ref{lemma:decomp} is equal to the population average treatment effect.
+\begin{remark} \normalfont ({\bf Perfect Treatment Compliance}) Our estimands from Lemma \ref{lemma:decomp} and Proposition \ref{prop:SC_Char} are applicable to the case where $D=Z$, i.e., the case of perfect compliance with treatment assignment.\footnote{This is the setting \citet{Kowalski2020} considers, although she adheres to the conventional nomenclature and studies ``defiers'' where ``take-up'' is defined using an outcome variable.} Here, the supercomplier share from Lemma \ref{lemma:decomp} is equal to the population average treatment effect.
 And the expressions for supercomplier characteristics identification under perfect treatment compliance are isomorphic (i.e., identical up to variable labels) to those for complier characteristics identification under treatment noncompliance. \end{remark}

 \begin{remark} \normalfont ({\bf Identification of the Distributions of Characteristics}) When $h$ is the identity function, Proposition \ref{prop:SC_Char} says that we can identify the average characteristics of the supercompliers.
 We can also choose $h=1_{[X \leq x]}$ for all $x \in \mathbb{R}$ and identify the entire c.d.f. of $X$ among the supercompliers.
 More generally, when $X$ is $k$-dimensional, letting $h=1_{[X \leq x]}$ for $x \in \mathbb{R}^k$ identifies the joint distribution of the random vector $X$ among the supercompliers. \end{remark}